marsdrums/test-tutorial/visual-quality/index.md

 ![](./images/visual-quality_007.png)

-The difference is pretty dramatic; the gamma-corrected image on the left seems more natural and "believable" than the non-gamma-corrected one on the right.
+The difference is dramatic; the gamma-corrected image on the left seems more natural and "believable" than the non-gamma-corrected image on the right.
 Dark details are more distinguishable, and it doesn't look too dark and oversaturated like the image on the right.
 It's not just a matter of brightness; even if increasing the color values of the image on the right to match the left image brightness, colors still look weird and unnatural:

 ![](./images/visual-quality_008.png)